octokit/plugin-rest-endpoint-methods.js/docs/codespaces/exportForAuthenticatedUser.md

 Triggers an export of the specified codespace and returns a URL and ID where the status of the export can be monitored.

-If changes cannot be pushed to the codespace's repository, they will be pushed to a new or previously-existing fork instead.

 You must authenticate using a personal access token with the `codespace` scope to use this endpoint.

 GitHub Apps must have write access to the `codespaces_lifecycle_admin` repository permission to use this endpoint.